cgrzemba/dskdisp/README.md

 On Solaris there are different tools for showing disk data like paths and luns but there is no tool for showing this information in a compact manner.

 This is a try to extract this informations from 'prtconf -Dv'.
 For list LUN associated to zpool it uses also output from 'mpathadm list LU' and 'zpool status'.
-It is also possible to show the data from '''explorer''' output offline.
+It is also possible to show the data from **explorer** output offline.

  ./dskdisp.py -h
  usage is: